MakeSchool-Tutorials/ecommerce-tutorial/P04-Styling-Header/content.md

 **Font size** - 16 px.

->[action] Add the following line of code to your styles.css file
+>[action] Open your styles.css file and add the following line of code.
 >
 ```css
 body{